Is Japanese Knotweed Poisonous?

 How to get rid of Japanese knotweed

-CYB Environmental specialises in the removal and eradication of Japanese knotweed from UK homes and gardens.
-When removing Japanese knotweed, our methods include:
+Expert Japanese Knotweed Removal: CYB Environmental specialises in the safe removal and eradication of Japanese knotweed from UK homes and gardens, ensuring effective and compliant management of this invasive species.

 We understand how worrying it can be to find this plant on your property, which is why we offer a cost-effective and efficient service to clients needing Japanese knotweed removal across the UK.
 You can get in touch with CYB Environmental for our Japanese knotweed removal service, or for more information on the plant.